 - Saying how they are special and being able to name some things that make them happy

-- Understanding the importance of being health in relation to healthy eating, exercise and drug education
+- Understanding the importance of being healthy in relation to healthy eating, exercise, hygiene, first aid and drug education

 - Encouraging children to be a proud to be part of the school community, local area and the wider world and supporting them realise how their choices affect others